Committee on Migration

 The MRS Office of Communications and Education works with internal and external communications and media to raise the profile of the bishops’ work on migration.
 This office is also tasked with the responsibility of creating resources, hosting events, and engaging in other forms of outreach for the purpose of educating the Catholic faithful and other people of goodwill on the teachings of the Church as it pertains to the migration issue.
 The office also administers the Justice for Immigrants campaign of the USCCB.

 Rachel Pollock, Director of Resettlement Services

 The MRS Office of Resettlement Services partners with diocesan and other service offices to provide new life opportunities for refugees, Cuban/Haitian entrants, asylees, and other populations in need of resettlement.

-Katie Kuennen, Director of Children's Services
+Jenny Cachaya, Director of Children's Services

 The MRS Office of Children's Services is one of two agencies authorized by the U.S. Department of State to resettle unaccompanied refugee children.
 MRS serves as a leader in the protection of unaccompanied, refugee, and immigrant children by providing family reunification and foster care services.